What Is Malware?

 Trojans Malware

-Named after the Trojan Horse which was an enormous wooden horse the Greeks used during the Trojan War in order to get into the city of Troy and claim victory in the war, trojan malware works in the following way: a hacker will send an email containing a malicious program that will need to be downloaded.
+Trojan malware works in the following way: a hacker will send an email containing a malicious program that will need to be downloaded.

 Once the download is clicked, malware is transferred to the victim’s device through the program.
 Then the malicious code can carry out any task that the hacker intends.
-Once trojan malware is transferred and activated, it can negatively impact performance and put the victim at risk in a number of ways.
+Once trojan malware is transferred and activated, it can negatively impact performance and put the victim at risk.

 Law enforcement uses this malware at times to legally obtain data that will help in criminal investigations.